 Beginning this year, voters in North Carolina will be required to show an approved photo ID when voting.
 Physical UNC One Cards have been approved by the state for both students and employees to use when voting.
 (UNC’s mobile One Card is not approved.)
 Visit the North Carolina Board of Election’s voter ID webpage for more information about what other forms of ID will and will not be accepted.

-Carolina is incredibly fortunate to have countless student clubs and organizations actively working to engage our campus and community.
+Carolina is incredibly fortunate to have a number of student clubs and organizations actively working to engage our campus and community.
 If you would like to help promote democracy on campus we recommend getting involved via Heel Life.
 Getting involved can be fun, easy, and a powerful way to engage and make an impact in your community while a student at Carolina.
 For more information, please contact the Office of Student Life and Leadership at firstname.lastname@example.org.

 Carolina Votes Campus Partners

 The Carolina Votes Initiative is proud to partner with the following nonpartisan student organizations and campus departments as Carolina Votes Campus Partners: